madlp345/Project-Portfolio-1/README.md

 ## Credits

 ### Design
-- The restaurant provided all content information.
+The restaurant provided all the information regarding the content information.
+The design of the page was inspired by the actual website of the restaurant and other restaurants websites including:
-- Inspired by other restaurant websites.
+<a href="https://elchato.co/" target="_blank">El Chato</a>.
+<a href="https://takami.co/la-fama-bbq/?show_welcome" target="_blank">La Fama</a>.

 ### Code
 - Mentor **Jubril Akolade** recommended using Bootstrap.